Former Macau partner gets court nod to sue Las Vegas Sands for billions

 “We are delighted and looking forward to see this dispute adjudicated on the merits for the first time.
 We have walked a long and difficult path to reach this goal,” Hao told Reuters.

-For Las Vegas Sands, which faces a number of lawsuits in Macau, including breach of contract for work done helping obtain its casino licence and unlawful dismissal claims, the case could bring unwanted attention as the territory’s government decides whether to extend the six operators’ licences as they start to expire in 2020.
+For Las Vegas Sands, which faces a number of lawsuits in Macau, including breach of contract for work done helping obtain its casino license and unlawful dismissal claims, the case could bring unwanted attention as the territory’s government decides whether to extend the six operators’ licenses as they start to expire in 2020.

 The case also comes at a difficult time for gambling revenues in the former Portuguese colony, which have slumped to five-year lows, as China’s anti-corruption campaign has deterred conspicuous consumption by high rollers and as economic growth in the world’s second-largest economy slows.